(LA)HORDE

 Click to see (LA)HORDE's website

-About the Ballet national de Marseille
+Ballet national of Marseille

 In 1972, the Mayor of Marseille, Gaston Deferre, suggested to choreographer Roland Petit that he move his company to Marseille, in order to revitalise the city’s opera.
 At the time, Petit's company was touring around France and the world.
 He accepted and created the Ballets de Marseille, rooting it in the modern choreographic style of the 1970s and 80s.
 In November of that same year, he introduced his first creation, PINK FLOYD BALLET, accompanied live by the legendary rock band themselves.
 Throughout his career, Roland Petit continued ceaselessly to disrupt the conventions of classical ballet and contemporary dance.
 In Marseille, he established a practice of collaborating with renowned artists: the designer Yves Saint Laurent, the principal dancer Mikhaïl Barychnikov, and the painters Keith Haring and David Hockney…